Aldenpower/civil_engineering/README.md

 # civil_engineering
-Data and general calculation for civil engineer
+Data and general calculation for structuralist civil engineer